Sonia Martínez: As a cinema actress

 After these shows, Martínez became a cinema actress.
 She appeared in films such as Gonzalo Suárez´s Epílogo, but her career was put an end in 1986, when she was in Ibiza filming the role of a policewoman in an episode of the German TV series Großstadtrevier.
 During a break in filming, a photographer took - without her permission - some semi-nude images of her that were published in the gossip magazine Interviu.
 As a result, she was dismissed from TVE, where she was presenting En la naturaleza, an environmental-themed show.
 Despite a successful attempt in the courts to recover her place on the TVE staff, Martínez's projected re-entry in La Bola de Cristal, (a pop-music and semi-underground broadcast linked to La Movida Madrileña) was truncated when it was dropped from the TVE schedules in 1988.

 Decline and death

-As a consequence of these problems and some personal crises, Martínez became a heroin addict and was diagnosed as being HIV-positive in 1990.
+As a consequence of these problems and some personal crises, Martínez became a heroin addict, and was diagnosed as being HIV-positive in 1990; she contracted HIV through intravenous drug use.
 Some people, including the pop composer José María Cano, tried to help her with detoxification treatments, and Martínez played her last cinema role in 1994.
-Her health was too damaged by HIV, and she died of AIDS-related complications on September 4, 1994, after becoming a target for gossip and sensationalist media, including the new TV networks that broke the TVE's monopoly in 1989-1990.
+Her health was too damaged by HIV, and she died of AIDS-related complications on September 4, 1994, after becoming a target for gossip and sensationalist media, including the new TV networks that broke the TVE's monopoly in 1989–1990.

 Cano, after his music career, started a new life as a London-based painter and painted Take a walk on the wild side, a painting inspired by Martínez.
 The artwork was introduced in 2007 during an anti-drug campaign.